Published August 17, 2017

 If you want an exact percentage, you can punch numbers into a Standard Deviation Calculator.
 In this example, less than one percent (0.25%) of Controls have a larger left lateral ventricle than mine.
 (Using the same math, the left lateral ventricle is 3.74 SD larger than those with CIRS.)
 When you do this same math for the left and right sides in comparison to Controls and those with CIRS, it turns out my lateral ventricles are huge in comparison to both groups on both sides.

 So I found it instructive to determine the number of standard deviations (σ) I was in comparison to both Controls and those with CIRS for the left and right sides of each of the NQ brain regions.
 Now it should be said that this is not how NQ is scored for determining if a person is suffering from CIRS due to either mold or chronic Lyme.
-For that, we have the spreadsheet put together by Rebecca Pope and Caleb Rudd.
-As noted in the spreadsheet, it was put together based upon the various snippets of information that could be gleaned about the scoring system that was developed by Dr. Shoemaker.
-Spreadsheet Update
+For that, we have the scoring system above.

 For a time, I was contemplating writing code for an online NQ scoring system.
-However, it turns out the standard deviation calculations and the NQ scoring system are simple enough and the NQ spreadsheet that is based upon Dr. Shoemaker’s work appears to be solid.
+However, it turns out the standard deviation calculations and the NQ scoring system are simple enough.
 As such, I’m going to let the above stand for my contribution relative to discussion on NeuroQuant.
 Note: Dr. Shoemaker did object to the spreadsheet but my interpretation of his statements was that the results really need to be interpreted by a CIRS certified doctor.
 I could not find fault in the actual output of the spreadsheet.